-Grover Cleveland, the 22nd and 24th President of the United States, loved to fish.
-Hooker would recall how, on a fine summer day in 1899, the former President (who was then visiting R.W.
-Gilder in Tyringham) having first tried his luck down at Hop Brook, came up the hill to Goose Pond to try it there.
-If he caught anything it wasn’t recorded in any Presidential Archive.
-But Cleveland is known to have visited with the Madge and Haywood Cavarly that day, who were then camping on Pinepoint, and to have then enjoyed some hard cider at the MacDarby’s, spending the night in their spare bedroom next to Hooker’s.
+The twice President of the United States, Grover Cleveland, # loved to fish.
+Hooker would recall how, on a fine summer day in 1899, the former president (who was then visiting R.W.
+Gilder in Tyringham) came up the hill to Goose Pond to try fishing after having first tried his luck down at Hop Brook .
+If he caught anything, it wasn’t recorded in any presidential archive.
+Cleveland was not alone and visited with the Madge and Haywood Cavarly, who were, at the time, camping on Pinepoint.
+It is understood that after fishing, they enjoyed some hard cider at the MacDarby’s, even spending the night in their spare bedroom next to Hooker’s.

-Hooker would later work at the Mountain Mill down the street as a steam engineer and earn himself the nickname “Babe Ruth of steam-shovel operators”.
-For fifteen years, when he wasn’t busy excavating at major construction sites, he ran the Pond’s only boat livery for 15 years.
-The Moore Boat Livery, located at the spot occupied now by the public boat ramp, would provide you with one of his green, flat-bottom rowboats for 50 cents/day.
-By 1958 he had 30 boats available for rent as well as some nearby picnic tables (also for rent).
+Hooker would later work at the Mountain Mill, down the street, as a steam engineer.
+Here he earned himself the nickname “Babe Ruth of steam-shovel operators”.
+For fifteen years, when he wasn’t busy excavating at major construction sites, he ran the Pond’s only boat livery for fifteenyears.
+The Moore Boat Livery, located at the spot occupied now by the public boat ramp, would provide you with one of his green, flat-bottom rowboats for fiftycents/day.
+By 1958 he had thirty boats available for rent as well as some nearby picnic tables (also for rent).